Understanding genetics: What are “penetrance” and “expressivity”?

 We don’t fully understand yet why there is so much variability in how genes affect people, but we do know that your environment, lifestyle, and other gene variations can all affect how expressive and penetrant a gene might be.
 Simply because your DNA tells us that you are likely lactose intolerant does not mean you are—but if you are, your symptoms might be so mild that you don’t even notice (an example of variable expressivity).

 What does it all mean?
 For starters, there’s much more to your genetic profile than meets the eye.
-Beyond the app-based guidance provided by certain products in the Helix marketplace, genetic counselors are a great resource that can help answer your questions.
+Beyond the app-based information provided by MyWholeMe, a collection of insights that comes free with participation in the WholeMe project, genetic counselors are a great resource that can help answer your questions.
 But no matter how you do it, learning more about your DNA can help you make more informed decisions and lead a smarter, healthier life.

 Helix is the leading population genomics and viral surveillance company operating at the intersection of clinical care, research, and data analytics.